WebberZone/where-did-they-go-from-here/readme.txt

 == Changelog ==

 = 1.6 =
+* New: Redesigned responsive admin interface

+= 1.6 =
 * New: Redesigned admin interface
 * New: More thumbnail options available including using timthumb to resize images
 * New: Posts list is wrapped in a new class `wherego_related` which should be the primary method to style the list